 Chinchillas can get fat, but it’s usually from the food they eat.
 The food they eat is up to their owner or, as I like to call them, their chinchilla parent.
-Chinchillas have a small selection in the wild.
-Their foods are mostly hay and grasses with a few other nibbles they find while foraging or grazing.
-I’m not sure whether they forage for food or graze, something like what cattle, sheep, or goats do.
+Chinchillas have a small selection of food in the wild since they live high up in arid mountains.
+Their foods are mostly hay and grasses with a few other nibbles they find while bouncing about like ping pong balls.

 Most chinchillas aren’t naturally fat.
 They may appear chubby, but most of that is their thick fur.
 They have up to fifty hairs per follicle.
-With that many hairs, they tend to appear fat.
+With that many hairs, they tend to appear fat, but really they are just super fluffy.

 Long-tailed chinchillas weigh between 370 and 490g or from one pound to just over a pound, and Short-tailed chinchillas weigh between 1.1kg and 1.4kg or around 3lbs, give or take a bit.
 Those are general estimated weights.
 Your chinchilla’s weight could vary either lighter or heavier than these numbers, but you should check with your vet to be sure your chinchilla is healthy and that they aren’t too heavy or too light.